 Maddy Ritchie, a teacher at Shillington’s Sydney campus, discovered this when she first posted on Instagram and Facebook that she was going freelance.
 “I had so many random people contact me from it,” she recalls.
 “Even friends of friends had some really great gigs for me.
 One girl who I’d lived with at university was a marketing manager at a huge shopping centre, and asked if I’d be interested in doing some murals there.
 I’d only ever done chalkboard murals before, so these were my first, massive, painted murals.
 And it actually had a huge ripple effect for my freelance career.”

 Another way to make contacts that can lead to freelance work can be getting involved in a Facebook group that reflects your passion.
 That’s what Maddy found when she joined one called ‘Like-minded bitches drinking wine’ for entrepreneurial women.

 “I posted my website link in the group, and wasn’t really expecting much.” she recalls.
 “But a woman messaged me, said she loved my work, and asked if I’d be interested in doing some events with them.
 Since then, I’ve done a few live lettering and live illustration events with them, and done custom illustrations on Kate Spade products.”

 Fancy learning graphic design and embarking on your own freelance career?
-Study graphic design with Shillington in London, Manchester, New York, Sydney, Melbourne or Brisbane and start working in just three months full-time or nine months part-time.
+Study graphic design with Shillington in London, Manchester, New York, Sydney, Melbourne, Brisbane or Online and start working in just three months full-time or nine months part-time.